stevenanthonyrevo/Particles/README.md

-Non-Commercial Use - Up until further notice and/or permission by Steven anthony.
+Commercial Use not allowed - until further notice and/or permission by Steven anthony.